Skip to content Skip to footer

 • Matches, fireworks, cigarettes, alcoholic beverages, weapons, or any illegal substance or item.

-• Cell Phones are discouraged and will not be allowed during camp activities/services.
+• Cell phones will not be allowed during camp activities/services.
 We are not responsible for lost or stolen items.

 All Final Payments Due Before Going to Camp